Joysingh1709/PO-mangagement-app/README.md

-# PO Management App
+# Product and Order Management App

-A comprehensive monorepo application for managing purchase orders (PO).
+A comprehensive monorepo application for managing purchase orders.
 This project follows a workspace-based architecture with a modern frontend and backend microservices.

 ## Project Overview